medplum/medplum/packages/docs/docs/communications/organizing-communications.md

 }
 ```

 Here is an example of how you could search for all communications within your provider that are not linked to an encounter.
 Using CommunicationList we are able to return a list of all communications that fit our argument of encounter: null.
 In this case we return the text of the communication, the sender, and the receiver.
+Preview this query in [GraphiQL](graphiql.medplum.com).

 ```
 {